tembo-io/website/landing/src/content/blog/2024-02-14-mongoalternative-stack/index.md

 One of the benefits of running FerretDB alongside Postgres is that you can also access your data via SQL in addition to MQL.
 Once connected to your Tembo MongoAlternative instance via `psql`, simply run `SET search_path TO ferretdb;`.
-From there you can run any read queries to further explore your dataset via Postgres’ SQL dialect.
+From there, you can run any read queries to further explore your dataset via Postgres’ SQL dialect.
 Here’s an example of what this representation would look like in Postgres:

 ### 1. What are the available tables?